City of Cape Town

 The City of Cape Town (Stad Kaapstad; Isixeko saseKapa) is a metropolitan municipality that forms the local government of Cape Town and surrounding areas.
 As of 2022 it has a population of 4,772,846.
+The headquarters of the municipality are at the Civic Centre, in the Foreshore.

 History

 Cape Town first received local self-government in 1839, with the promulgation of a municipal ordinance by the government of the Cape Colony.
 When it was created, the Cape Town municipality governed only the central part of the city known as the City Bowl, and as the city expanded, new suburbs became new municipalities, until by 1902 there were 10 separate municipalities in the Cape Peninsula.

 During the 20th century, many of the inner suburban municipalities became unsustainable; in 1913 the first major unification took place when the municipalities of Cape Town, Green Point and Sea Point, Woodstock, Mowbray, Rondebosch, Claremont, Maitland, and Kalk Bay were unified to create the first City of Cape Town.
 In 1927 the municipality of Wynberg was also merged with Cape Town, with the result that all of the Southern Suburbs were incorporated into the City.

 Many new municipalities were established during the 20th century.
 Durbanville achieved municipal status in 1901, Goodwood in 1938, Parow in 1939, Bellville and Fish Hoek in 1940, Pinelands in 1948, Kuils River in 1950, Milnerton in 1955, Kraaifontein in 1957, Gordon's Bay in 1961, and Brackenfell in 1970.
 In 1979 Bellville was upgraded to city status.

 The areas not included in a municipality were governed by divisional councils.
 Most of the Cape metropolitan area fell under the Divisional Council of the Cape, while the eastern parts around Brackenfell, Kuils River and the Helderberg area formed part of the Divisional Council of Stellenbosch, and an area in the northeast around Kraaifontein formed part of the Divisional Council of Paarl.